 Indoor gardening involves growing plants and herbs inside.
-Unlike traditional gardening that takes place outdoors, indoor gardening utilizes pots and soil to cultivate happy and healthy plants under a roof.
-Some plants still require lots of sunlight, so it’s best to grow them in an area that has access, like near a window.
-But other plants don’t require much sun at all, and those are the easiest to grow in an apartment.
-If you’re curious about indoor gardening, starting a small herb garden is a good place to start.
-Herbs are fairly easy to grow and maintain, plus, you’ll benefit from having access to the herbs you prefer to use while cooking.
-No more running out tot he grocery store at the last minute because you forgot to snatch fresh basil.
-Check out our post for help getting started with your own indoor herb garden.
+Unlike traditional outdoor gardening, indoor gardening utilizes pots and soil to cultivate happy and healthy plants under a roof.
+Some plants still require lots of sunlight, so it’s best to grow them in a sunny spot.
+Other plants don’t require much sun at all, and those are the easiest to grow in an apartment.
+If you’re curious about indoor gardening, starting a small indoor herb garden is a good place to begin.
+Herbs are relatively easy to grow and maintain.
+Plus, you’ll love having fresh herbs on hand for cooking!

-Embrace the art of doing nothing at all.
-Meditation is a simple skill you can learn to develop right in the comfort of your own home.
-And the benefits are substantial: they include increased focused and productivity, heightened mood, and an overall better sense of wellbeing.
+Embrace the art of doing nothing.
+Meditation is a skill you can learn to develop right in the comfort of your own apartment.
+The benefits are substantial: They include increased focused and productivity, heightened mood, and an overall better sense of wellbeing.
 The best part is that learning to meditate is totally free.
-While there are apps that offer advanced guided meditations and tips for how to get better at your practice, there are a ton of free videos and resources online that can help you go over the basics.
-And really, that’s all you’ll need).
-Check out our shower meditation post here.
+While there are apps offering guided meditations and tips for practicing, you can also stick with free videos to learn the basics.

-Similarly to meditation, yoga has proven mental health benefits.
-Some poses can help alleviate anxiety and stress.
-Yoga also offers physical benefits through muscle strengthening and stretching.
-Despite what some believe, you don’t have to be flexible to do yoga.
+Yoga offers physical and mental health benefits through muscle strengthening, strengthening, and breathing.
+You may be surprised to learn you don’t have to be flexible to do yoga!
 There are many poses that even a non-flexible person can do, and as you continue your practice, you may be able to progress to more difficult poses (called “asanas”).

-Learning a new language has never been easier thanks to technology.
-You can learn languages right from your phone with apps like LinguaLift and Duolingo.
+Learning a new language has never been easier.
+Thanks to technology, you can learn languages right from your phone with apps like LinguaLift and Duolingo.
 The best part?
-Many options are free of cost!
-Plus, learning a language offers valuable benefits, whether you’re a traveler or live in a diverse city.
-Why not choose a hobby that can help you for the rest of your life?
+Many options are totally free.

 Try Candle Making

-Knitting has a reputation for being a bit of an “old folks” hobby, but in reality, that’s not the case.
+Knitting has a reputation for being a bit of an “old folks” pastime.
 If you’ve made that assumption, you could be missing out on a relaxing, awesome hobby.
-Knitting can be a big stress relief, and if you get good enough now, you may be able to make yourself a scarf by the time the cold weather returns.
+Knitting can be a big stress relief, and if you get good enough, you may be able to knit gifts for friends and family.